diegopliebana/diegopliebana.github.io/_projects/tag.md

 ---

-### Objectives and Decision Making in Multiplayer Games
+<h3 id="multiplayer-objectives">Objectives and Decision Making in Multiplayer Games</h3>

 Moving from two-player to multiplayer games raises a more fundamental question: <strong>what should an AI agent optimise?</strong>